AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/ADDITIONALINFORMATION_STRING.md

 CAEX_CLASSModel_TagNames.ADDITIONALINFORMATION_STRING Field
 ===========================================================
-AutomationML 2.1 APIThe Name of the CAEX-Element 'AdditionalInformation'.
+The Name of the CAEX-Element 'AdditionalInformation'.
 This Element has no special CAEX-Wrapper.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)